rjhartman/ACF-Menu-Select/README.md

 # ACF Menu Field

 Adds a WP menu selector custom field type to ACF.
-Will list all available WP menus and return the identifier for the menu.
+Will list all available WP menus and return the selected menu's slug.

 ## Installation